dynalogix/USB-HID-Treadmill-Hack/README.md

 * delay in seconds
 * returns true if stop was pressed

+**How to find vidpid**

+    Use command:

+    hidapitester --list

+    Look for the id in the beginning of the line which has "HIDRelay":

+    e.g.:
+    0519/2018: Ucreatefun.com - HIDRelay
+    ↓
+    here the vidpid is 0519

+    Then you can open, write, close in one command.

+    hidapitester --vidpid 0519 --open --send-output 0,241 --close >nul

+    output 0,241: shorts channel 1
+    output 0,1: opens channel 1
+    output 0,242: shorts channel 2
+    etc

+    finally:
+    output 0,249:shorts all channels
+    output 0,9: opens all channels

 **Plans**
+* Make vidpid configurable
 * Make path location of *hidapitester.exe* configurable
 * Add more workout programs with selector
 * Make window moveable, resizable

 ...or not.
 Currently this is what I need, I provide it as a basis for anyone wanting to create something similar.